Roy-lab/HiC-Reg/README.md

 # HiC-Reg: In silico prediction of high-resolution Hi-C interaction matrices
 HiC-Reg is a novel approach to predict contact counts from one-dimensional regulatory signals such as epigenetic marks and regulatory protein binding.
+HiC-Reg provides a powerful framework to generate high-resolution profiles of contact counts that can be used to study individual locus level interactions as well as higher-order organizational units of the genome.
 ![GitHub Logo](/Images/HiC-Reg.png)